the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_present_and_the_future.md

 * OMEMO: Data URIs
 * Size limit (10,000 bytes)

 Note: I’m not a huge fan of making feature annoucements for Conversations until I have actually implemented them.
 But Ithink that I will start experimenting with thumbnails for images and videos.
+Especially for larger files that are not downloaded automatically or for group chats where files aren’t automatically downloaded either this can be a pretty neat feature.
+For unencrypted messages there is a XEP which can attach a lot of meta information to shared media like file type and size and also thumbnails.
+Thumbnails are base64 encoded and are a part of the actual message.
+No download necessary.
+Unfortunately there is a size limit of 10.000 bytes for the entire message which leaves about 2KiB for the actual image.
+So thumbnails will probably be pretty blurry.
+But so are thumbnails in WhatsApp.

+In OMEMO we can only encrypt the body and not XML so we will probably just send a data url along side the encrypted URL for the content.
+This has the added benefit that even clients that do not support this will probably allow you to just click the data URI and open it in a browser.

 ---